benjasl-stripe/stepfunctions-workflows-collection/SaaS-automation/README.md

-# The “Emit and Wait” pattern
+# The “SaaS automation” pattern

 This pattern forms the basis of serverlesspresso’s event driven architecture.
 A single workflow orchestrates each order from start to completion, at various “milestones”, an event is emitted onto a serverless event bus (Event Bridge).
 The events are produced using the putEvents.waitForTaskToken.
 This allows the workflow to pause until receiving a resume command with the corresponding task token.
 Adding a `heartbeat` value to the putEvents task acts as a graceful timeout fallback.